 Check these details against your own records.
 If you agree that an overpayment has been made, you should discuss this with your manager and payroll department and agree a repayment schedule.
 You may need to provide a breakdown of your earnings (income and outgoings) to help in your discussions.
 Both sides should be reasonable.

 Contact us on 0345 772 6100 if you are in dispute with your employer.
 We can put you in touch with RCN Member Support Services who can help you draw up a realistic financial statement, and offer advice on negotiating a repayment plan with your employer and any other creditors.Back to contents

 If you unreasonably refuse to repay the overpayment and you still work for the employer, then in law they could take the money from your wages without your permission.
 If you have left the employer, they could bring a civil claim for recovery of the overpayment as a debt.Back to contents

 You should only be required to repay the amount of overpayment that you actually received.
 It is down to your employer to make arrangements for the recovery of the tax and National Insurance.Back to contents

-If you have a contract of employment that clearly states your wages, then this is usually a contractual issue rather than an overpayment of wages issue.
-However, all the facts of the case will need to be assessed.
+If you have a contract of employment that clearly states your wages, then any 'overpayment' of your wages is usually a contractual issue.
+All the facts of the case will need to be assessed.
 Please call us to discuss this further on 0345 772 6100.Back to contents